7wingfly/autok8s/vmware/VMwareParameters_Master.md

 ### VMware Datastores & K8s Storage Classes

-The script will install the CSI driver, and then automatically create two Storage Classes for each datastore found in the specified Datacenter, one with a `delete` retention policy and another with `retain`.
-If you want to specify the datastore(s) for which Storage Classes should be created, you can do so with the `--vcenter-datastores` parameter which takes a comma separate list of datastore names.
+The script will install the CSI driver and then automatically create two StorageClasses for each datastore found in the specified Datacenter: one with a `delete` retention policy and another with `retain`.
+If you want to specify the datastore(s) for which StorageClasses should be created, you can do so with the `--vcenter-datastores` parameter, which takes a comma-separated list of datastore names.

-The Storage Class names are generated automatically in the format `<prefix>-<datastore_name>-<retention_policy>`.
+The StorageClass names are generated automatically in the format `<prefix>-<datastore_name>-<retention_policy>`.
 The prefix can be set via the `--storage-class-name-prefix` parameter and has a default value of `vsphere-csi`.
-If a datastore name contains characters not supported by Kubernetes it will be sanitized before creation.
+If a datastore name contains characters not supported by Kubernetes, it will be sanitized before creation.

-For example a datastore named `SAN Datastore1` will result in the following Storage Classes
+For example, a datastore named `SAN Datastore1` will result in the following StorageClasses:
 ```
 vsphere-csi-san-datastore1-retain
 vsphere-csi-san-datastore1-delete